Life of a Remarkable Modern Architect Walter Gropius

 Early Career and Achievements 1904 to 1919

-He joined an architectural office in Berlin in 1904 for a brief period of time.
-In Pomerania, the German architect constructed cottages for farm laborers in year 1906 while he was still studying.
+He joined an architectural office in Berlin in 1904 for a brief period.
+In Pomerania, the German architect constructed cottages for farm labourers in the year 1906 while he was still studying.
 Gropius travelled to England, Spain and Italy and got architectural inspiration.
 Later he returned to Berlin and started working with the well-known industrial designer and architect Peter Behrens at his office in 1908.
-While he was working there, his colleagues were Le Corbusier, Ludwid Mies van der Rohe (Mies vandero), Dietrich and others.
+While he was working there, his colleagues were Le Corbusier, Ludwig Mies van der Rohe (Mies Vandero), Dietrich and others.

-While working with architect Peter Behrens, he developed his passion in progressive architecture and association with arts.
+While working with architect Peter Behrens, he developed his passion for progressive architecture and association with the arts.
 He advocated his vision and opinions on art.
-In 1910, Gropius left Peter Behrens company and opened his office in Berlin with the architect Adolf Meyer.
-Some of Walter Gropius buildings working with architect Adolph Meyer are Fagus Works in Alfeld (1911) and Werkbund Exhibition factory and office building in Cologne (1914) in Germany before the First World War (WW1).
-The Fagus Factory or Fagus Works was a shoe last factory that marked as a significant creation of early modern architecture, featuring glass curtain wall, a large façade of glass with steel supporting elements.
+In 1910, Gropius left Peter Behrens's company and opened his office in Berlin with the architect Adolf Meyer.
+Some of Walter Gropius's buildings working with architect Adolph Meyer are Fagus Works in Alfeld (1911) and Werkbund Exhibition factory and office building in Cologne (1914) in Germany before the First World War (WW1).
+The Fagus Factory or Fagus Works was a shoe-last factory that marked as a significant creation of early modern architecture, featuring a glass curtain wall, and a large façade of glass with steel supporting elements.

 modern architecture

-In 1911, he joined German Labour League that was formed in 1907 to promote design and creativity by machine production.
-He encouraged artists to “breath a soul into the dead product of the machine”.
+In 1911, he joined the German Labour League which was formed in 1907 to promote design and creativity by machine production.
+He encouraged artists to “breathe a soul into the dead product of the machine”.
 Gropius opposed the idea of imitation and snobbery in arts.
 Gropius wrote a remarkable article on ‘The Development of Industrial Buildings’ in 1913 a year before the First World War.
-During the World War 1 (1914-1918), he served as a military officer on the theatre of war, the Western Front and got seriously wounded.
+During World War 1 (1914-1918), he served as a military officer on the theatre of war, the Western Front and got seriously wounded.

 Design Philosophy

-Walter Gropius was developing art, design and architecture in collaboration with contemporary world.
-He emphasized on the responsibility of an architect to surround the whole visual and physical environment.
-Walter designed furniture and automobile.
+Walter Gropius was developing art, design and architecture in collaboration with the contemporary world.
+He emphasized the responsibility of an architect to surround the whole visual and physical environment.
+Walter designed furniture and automobiles.
 Gropius also created a unique design of a railroad car for Railroad Locomotive Works, Konigsberg.
-He focused on housing, city planning, importance of sociology as well as involvement of a team of experts and skilled craftsmen.
+He focused on housing, city planning, the importance of sociology as well as involvement of a team of experts and skilled craftsmen.

 architects near me

-The German architect Gropius emphasized on the identification of needs and problems by thorough research first, then finding productive solutions using modern building materials and modern construction technologies without associating to earlier sense of styles.
+The German architect Gropius emphasized the identification of needs and problems by thorough research first, then finding productive solutions using modern building materials and modern construction technologies without associating with the earlier sense of styles.

 Family Life